fritsypeij/e-ink-calendar-esp32/esp32/README.md

 Use Arduino IDE to flash the code.
 Select `ESP32 dev module` as your target board.

+# Run

+Plug the screen into a usb 5v power supply and let it boot.
+In about a minute the screen should clean itself and print the IP address.
+Use that address to configure the host cron script.

 # Protocol

 The board will connect to wifi, open a tcp socket port (default 80) and read bytes from socket upon a connection.